How does the FargoRate rating and handicapping system work?

 The following webpage allows you to look up Fargo Ratings for different players and determine a probability for one player to beat another in given race: fairmatch.fargorate.com.

 If you don’t have a FargoRating, you can approximate your rating with playing-ability tests like the Runout Drill System (RDS) or the Billiard University (BU) Playing Ability Exams.
 They assess a wide range of important pool skills in a methodical, thorough, and consistent way.
-They also provide a numeric and descriptive rating.
+They also provide both numeric and descriptive player-level ratings.

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: